Kevin Hervey: Oklahoma City Thunder (2019–2020)

 On December 12, 2019, the Oklahoma City Thunder announced that they had signed a two-way contract with Hervey.
 Throughout the contract, Hervey would split his playing time between the Oklahoma City Thunder and their NBA G League affiliate, the Oklahoma City Blue.
 In nine games, Hervey averaged 1.7 points and 1.2 rebounds per game for the Thunder.

 Lokomotiv Kuban (2020–2021)

 On September 20, 2020, Hervey signed a one-year deal with Lokomotiv Kuban of the VTB United League and the EuroCup.

 Virtus Bologna (2021–2022)

 On July 10, 2021, Hervey signed a two-years deal with Virtus Bologna of the Italian Lega Basket Serie A. On September 21, the team won its second Supercup, defeating Olimpia Milano 90–84.
 Moreover, after having ousted Lietkabelis, Ulm and Valencia in the first three rounds of the playoffs, on 11 May 2022, Virtus defeated Frutti Extra Bursaspor by 80–67 at the Segafredo Arena, winning its first EuroCup and qualifying for the EuroLeague after 14 years.
 However, despite having ended the regular season at the first place and having ousted 3–0 both Pesaro and Tortona in the first two rounds of playoffs, Virtus was defeated 4–2 in the national finals by Olimpia Milan.

+Pallacanestro Reggiana (2023–2024)

+On July 9, 2023, he signed with Pallacanestro Reggiana of the Italian Lega Basket Serie A (LBA).

+U-BT Cluj-Napoca (2024)

+On July 22, 2024, Hervey signed with U-BT Cluj-Napoca of the Liga Națională de Baschet Masculin.
+On November 8, he was released by Cluj.